Night buses in London: N9

 Route N9 commenced operating on 25 February 1994 between Kingston and Trafalgar Square replacing parts of routes N65 and N97.
 In March 1997 it was extended from Trafalgar Square to Aldwych.
 On 29 September 2001, the Hammersmith bus station to Kingston section was withdrawn and the route diverted to Heathrow Central bus station, as well as the new Heathrow Terminal 5 from 2008.
 Route N9 has been operated by London United since its inception.
+On 27 January 2024, this route was transferred to Metroline from their Brentford garage.